SEL - SIN

 The average price of all round-trip flights from Seoul to Singapore clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Singapore on a Sunday and more expensive on a Wednesday.
-On your return trip to Seoul, you should consider flying back on a Tuesday, and avoid Fridays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Singapore on a Sunday and more expensive on a Friday.
+On your return trip to Seoul, you should consider flying back on a Monday, and avoid Saturdays for better deals.

 What is the cheapest month to fly from Seoul to Singapore?